kaoh/globalplatform/gpshell/src/gpshell.1.md

 :    Secure Channel Implementation (default not set) Should not be necessary to be stated explicitly.
 See the get_secure_channel_protocol_details command to detect the Secure Channel Protocol Implementation.
+__NOTE:__ The value can be passed as decimal value or hexadecimal prefixed by "0x".
+The hexadecimal version is the common one.

 __-pass__ *password*